Hendrix-CS/csci322/index.md

 * You **may** discuss the projects with other students.

+* You **may** use generative AI tools such as ChatGPT or GitHub Copilot.
+    - XXX explain why
+    - You must cite their use, explain which sections of code were generated

+* You **may** get debugging help XXX.
+Careful of gray area.

 * You **may not**:

     - **Read** any solution to any project, whether from another